 You can use reports like these as springboards to click through to see the length of each piece, its tone and style, the type of blog post, etc., as well as noting where the most engagement took place.
 Hopefully you’ll see a pattern emerging that shows which elements go into the most popular content pieces in your chosen field.
-Another option is to track the shares and reactions your own past content has received, to see which pieces are shared the most and receive the most engagement, and then double down on what works.
+Another option is to track the social shares and reactions your own past content has received, to see which pieces are shared the most and receive the most engagement, and then double down on what works.

 You can, of course, perform both types of measurement, pre-evaluating content concepts when filling out your editorial calendar and then measuring performance according to social media engagement after publishing.
 In addition to driving lift in direct click-throughs from social platforms, you’ll likely find that over time, this approach also helps improve your SEO, because the more relevant your content, the higher it will rank.

 5. Perform competitor analysis

 Competitor analysis is especially helpful if you are just beginning to develop a content marketing strategy for your eCommerce website, and you don’t yet have a lot of content of your own to test the waters.

 Take up to five of your main competitors, and audit the content they’re producing.
 Pay attention to the post lengths, topics, and content types, and see how many shares they receive for each variation.
 Have a look at each blog post’s comments section, and social media engagement for posts referring to each content piece.